 Back to Black; with chorus, horns and dignity, Come Home provides us with poetry from the heavens that lands on a road ill thrawn, to take its place by a carriage; black and slowly drawn.
 And, after the deluge?
 Beyond suffering.
 Not pity, nor shame, but to smile within; with tearful resignation, solitude and pain.

 In reality, Come Home is actually more of a Gilder’s pearl than Amy’s penny rolling up inside.
 And, when singing Come Home, Vanessa Niemann lives up to her name, meaning Butterfly, in the sense that she is able to lend her emotive voice to songs that get inside us, have a very physical impact on us and set off ‘butterflies’.

 Lost and Found’s ability to express pain but also resilience should have country and alternative country followers requesting Gal Holiday tunes to be played on their radio stations.
-The emotion that Niemann gives to songs in Lost and Found can also be found on songs in her live album such as Love is the Foundation.
-Niemann’s emotive approach gives us permission to let go of and release our own feelings of loss.
+The emotion that Niemann gives to songs in Lost and Found can also be found is her live performances if you listen closely to Love is the Foundation Niemann talks directly to the audience between lines, ‘One more time now…you know that’s right‘.
+Niemann’s emotive approach gives us permission to let go of and release our own feelings of loss, pain and melancholy.